 Second Sense is celebrating 70 years of service to adults with vision loss.
 Our staff is professionally trained and certified to provide the highest quality services.

 We work with our community of volunteers, clients and partners to effectively deliver our programs to the most people, while emphasizing an individual, client-centered service approach.
+During this past year:

-- Worked with 30 volunteers, who provided over 3,844 hours of service
+- 40 volunteers provided over 3,910 hours of service

 Second Sense inspires individuals to move beyond vision loss and believe in their abilities.
 Through client-centered support and training, they learn new skills, build confidence and realize their value in our community.
 Together we are changing society’swe are changing society’s perception of human potential.